Welcome to the Health Office

 Saint Catherine of Siena is a nut/peanut vigilant school.
 Some classrooms may be designated “nut/peanut free” according to the needs of the students in the classroom.
 All EpiPens are kept in the health office with the proper medical authorization forms.
 In order to keep all our students with food allergies safe, we ask that no food be brought into the classrooms for celebrations with tree nuts, or peanuts ingredients.

 Head lice are not a serious medical condition, although an annoying one.
 Lice flourish with no regard to age, race, or socioeconomic status.
 They are tiny insects that live on the human head and feed on human blood.
 They do not survive longer than 24 hours away from their human host.
 Unlike dandruff, lice cannot be washed or blown away.

 Students suspected of having head lice will be referred to the health office for an inspection by the nurse.
 Children found to have head lice will be excluded from school activities until treatment has been completed and all head lice, eggs, and egg cases have been removed.
 Upon return to school, the child will be inspected by the nurse to ensure that the child is nit free.

-When a case of head lice has been identified in a classroom, written notification will be sent to all parents in that classroom.
-All children in the affected class will be inspected.
+A written note is necessary for a child to be excused from participating in gym class.
+A note from a parent will only be accepted for a child to miss one class period.
 If an injury prevents a student from participating in gym for more than one period, he/she must provide a note from a physician.
 After an extended excused absence from gym classes, a physician’s note will be required to return to class.

 We ask parents/guardians to notify the school nurse throughout the year if their child has any medical problems, e.g. allergies, asthma, experiencing a stressful situation, chronic illness, vision or hearing difficulties, recent surgery etc

 Please refer to Trumbull BOE website https://www.trumbullps.org/boe.html for additional information.